Beef Shorthorn

 Shorthorn cows have a good temperament and are easy to milk.
 Milk yields can be high (around 8,000 litres per lactation) with a good protein ratio.
 Another plus is their longevity.
 Some cows produce 5 lactations in their lifetime.

 Cows reach around 800 kilos in weight, mature bulls around 990 kilos.
 Calves usually weigh around 38 kilos.
 The relatively small size of the calves makes calving easy.
-Indeed, it is reported that over 97% of births require no assistance.
+It is reported that over 97% of births require no assistance.
 Cows can breed again quickly while heifers usually reach puberty at under a year old.

 Shorthorn bulls are considered to be quieter than many other breeds.
 They have high libidos and the breed has excellent fertility.
 The Shorthorn has the ability to cross well with virtually any breed.